timboudreau/vl-jung/README.md

 Build & Run
 -----------

-The easy way to use these libraries is via Maven, using [this Maven repository](http://timboudreau.com/builds) - follow the link for a ``&lt;repository&gt;`` section to add to your POM.
+The easy way to use these libraries is via Maven, using the binaries from Maven Central.

-To build the projects, simply check the sources out from Git and build with Maven using JDK 7 or greater.
+To build the projects, simply check the sources out from Git and build with Maven using JDK 8 or greater.

 License